- Parks & Amenities

 In 2019, the City unveiled the Nickel Plate Trail Master Plan, a long-range master plan for the one-a-kind public space that featured ideas from residents, students, community groups, and more.
 The plan was created by the Nickel Plate Trail Master Planning Committee comprised of Fishers residents and community leaders, in collaboration with NBBJ and Ex2 Partners.
 Check out the Master Plan.

-In summer 2021, the City of Fishers completed the Nickel Plate Trail pedestrian tunnel beneath 116th Street, which will provide pedestrians with safe and efficient passage through the 116th Street intersection without disrupting traffic flow.
-The tunnel will reopen with the completion of the Nickel Plate Trail in Spring 2022.
-Learn more about the project with this interview with Fishers Magazine, and this podcast from Larry in Fishers.
+In spring 2022, the City of Fishers opened the Nickel Plate Trail pedestrian tunnel beneath 116th Street, providing pedestrians with safe and efficient passage through the 116th Street intersection without disrupting traffic flow.

-Concrete stairs with a built-in bike ramp below the handrail will allow pedestrians and cyclists to access the trail at 116th Street.
-The monumental stairs and seating immediately next to the concrete steps will be finished with composite decking and will provide seating overlooking the trail-level plaza, the perfect spot for live music, special events, and community gatherings. access to the trail-level plaza is provided by the trail itself and accessible viewing spots for events are provided at the top of the monumental stairs.
+The monumental stairs and seating immediately next to the concrete steps has composite decking and provides seating overlooking the trail-level plaza, the perfect spot for live music, special events, and community gatherings.
+Concrete stairs with a built-in bike ramp below the handrail allows pedestrians and cyclists to access the trail at 116th Street.
 We’ve also added lighting and charging stations so guests can plug in their phones and laptops.
-Construction of the monumental stairs and plaza will be complete in Fall 2021.

 Use caution at trail crossings and use the signal button located at intersections to notify motorists of your presence.
 The flashing yellow lights at intersections along the trail warn motorists of pedestrians but does not require vehicles to stop, so proceed with caution when crossing.
 You can learn more about safe crossing with the video above.